 Outdoor Swimming at Dosthill Quarry

-Dosthill Quarry has been owned and operated by Ian & Pauline Forster, and their family for 29 years.
+Dosthill Quarry has been owned and operated by Ian Forster for 29 years.
 You can call Ian 24/7 on 07928 562916 if you have any queries.
 You’ll enjoy the friendly family atmosphere that has made this incredibly attractive, and important, national swimming venue so popular.
 A former granite quarry flooded by a fresh water spring from 150 feet underground in 1934, the site is consistently recommended by swimmers for its clear, clean, pure, deep water.
+Not only have recent water tests confirmed the purity and clarity of the spring-fed lake, but also the presence of the spa mineral magnesium, considered to be the most important mineral we overlook.
+Read about the many health benefits here Magnesium – the most important mineral we all overlook.

 No Swimmer’s Itch!